AIM-Harvard/pyradiomics/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Please check [FAQ section](https://pyradiomics.readthedocs.io/en/latest/faq.html), PyRadiomics issues and [PyRadiomics Google Groups](https://groups.google.com/forum/#!forum/pyradiomics) to check if your bug has been encountered before.
+Please check [FAQ section](https://pyradiomics.readthedocs.io/en/latest/faq.html), PyRadiomics issues and [PyRadiomics Slicer Discourse](https://discourse.slicer.org/c/community/radiomics/23) to check if your bug has been encountered before.
 If so, but you still require additional help, please reference related issues.

 **PyRadiomics configuration**
 Add any customization you applied here (i.e. the content of the parameter file used)